Congratulations! Welcome to the team! What now?

 Start by reading, signing, and returning the contract.

-Rider support is surprisingly straightforward once you understand what’s important to the brands and why.
-Some of the metrics used to quantify the value of rider support are sales, market share, and growth.
+Racer support is surprisingly straightforward once you understand what’s important to the brands and why.
+Some of the metrics used to determine the value of racer support are sales, market share, and growth.
 They’re obviously closely connected but analyzed separately.
 If you provide a measurable return in this area, your partnership is more valuable.
 The more value you offer, the more leverage you have with the brand.
 Think of yourself as an employee with an opportunity to help the brand grow.
 The more you give, the more you get.
 This is an overlooked opportunity with smaller or more personal brands.

 To give you a tangible idea how sales, market share, and growth come into play:

 Sales - Have you sold anything for your sponsors this year?
 For 2022, make it a goal to persuade 3-5 friends to purchase directly from your sponsors and mention your name while doing so.
 Follow up with your rep afterwards to let them know you facilitated those sales so you get credit for it.

 Market Share - How many people in your riding group, town, or racing class run these products?
 If there are 8 people in your riding group and you’re the only one running this product, that’s barely 10% market share.
 Work to increase the market share for your sponsors in your inner circles.
 That’s a realistic way for you to move the needle.

 Growth - Are more people running this product in your city, state, or region than there were last year, or the year prior?
 For most brands regional growth is encouraging and what we consider a “hot spot.”
 If you refer a few friends every year, you can start a regional hot spot all on your own.
 We’ve seen it happen and we’ve hired people because of it.

 A big part of building the relationship is knowing how you can realistically help the company move forward.
 On an individual level, it’s usually best accomplished through social media, race results, and word of mouth.